MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 Drag-and-drop the  **ClippingObjects** object from the Hierarchy window to the  **Toggle Button (Script)** component **Clipping Object** field.

-![Note]: In the Hierarchy window, select the **ClippingObjects** prefab and enable it in the Inspector window to turn on the Clipping objects.

 ![mr-learning-appx](images/mr-learning-appx/Tutorial1-Section4-Step3-2.png)

+In the Hierarchy window, select the **ClippingObjects** prefab and enable it in the Inspector window to turn on the Clipping objects.

 ## Configuring the clipping objects to enable clipping feature